-As a result of due diligence and reporting obligations in the Tax Act, unitholders may be asked to provide information about their citizenship and tax residence.
-If a unitholder is identified as a U.S. citizen (including a U.S. citizen living in Canada) and/or a foreign tax resident, information about the unitholder and their investment in the Portfolios will be reported to the CRA, unless units of the Portfolios are held in a registered plan.
-The CRA is expected to provide that information to the applicable foreign tax authorities if the applicable foreign government has entered into an exchange of information agreement with Canada.
-Unitholders are required by law to provide certain information for the purposes of such information exchange, unless the investment is held within a registered plan.
+As a result of due diligence and reporting obligations in the Tax Act, unitholders may be asked to provide information about their citizenship and tax residence, including, if applicable, their foreign taxpayer identification number.
+If a unitholder is (i) identified as a "Specified U.S. Person" (including a U.S. citizen or resident living in Canada), (ii) a tax resident of a country other than Canada or the U.S., or (iii) does not provide the required information and indicia of U.S. or non-Canadian status is present, information about the unitholder and their investment in the Portfolios will be reported to the CRA, unless units of the Portfolios are held in a registered plan.
+The CRA is expected to provide that information to the U.S. Internal Revenue Service in the case of "Specified U.S. Persons" or persons who have not provided the required information and for whom indicia of U.S. status is present, or the relevant tax authority of any country that is a signatory of the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information or that has otherwise agreed to a bilateral information exchange within Canada in all other cases.